Entrance Requirements

-Each application is considered individually and we only accept students who we feel will thrive in our program.
-Denials are never based on race, ethnicity, religious belief, gender or gender expression, or sexual orientation.
-International students are welcome, and pay the same tuition as Canadian students.
+Each application is considered individually, and we only accept students that we feel will thrive at the school and in the profession.
+Our decisions are never based on race, ethnicity, religious belief, gender, gender expression, or sexual orientation.

 Academic prerequisites